 Responsible Department Building Safety & Housing Funding Sources Department Budget Actions and Timeframe Facilitate the development of 2,600 affordable units through the AHO and other affordable housing activities (e.g., Program 16: Affordable Housing Development) over eight years (metric).
+Facilitate the development of at least 1,160 affordable housing units through the 15% inclusionary housing requirement of the AHO over eight years (metric).
 Continue to update the in-lieu fee every year to reflect the cost of development (ongoing).
 Continue to offer a preference program for affordable housing units to McKinney-Vento households with children, current and former Milpitas residents, and workers employed in Milpitas (ongoing).
 By the end of 2025, amend the AHO to define the percentage of required very low-, low-, and moderate-income units, and to incentivize the production of affordable units beyond the minimum requirement, including extra credit or points for extremely low-income units.

 By the end of 2027, review the AHO requirements to ensure the AHO remains effective and reflect market conditions.
 Relevant Policies HE 4.5, HE 4.6, HE 4.10, HE 4.11